SainsburyWellcomeCentre/sequences_neuropixel_preprocess/README.md

 ---

 ## 3. Video tracking
+- Create tracking files for each video
-- Script creates `.sh` shell script files which can be executed on the cluster to perform deeplabcut tracking
+- 1. notebook script creates `.sh` shell script files which can be executed on the cluster to perform deeplabcut tracking
+- 2. use DLC to create
 -
-- #### Requirements:
+#### Requirements:
 - [Deeplabcut](https://deeplabcut.github.io/DeepLabCut/README.html)
 - Refer to the `HPC_helpsheet` file for tips on running this step on a computing cluster.

-- #### output
+#### output
 - Tracking files (behavioural port and mouse head centre) for each video in the organised directory

 ---

 ## 4. Bpod processing
-- takes the raw `.mat` ouput from bpod, processes this data and converts the values into a useful python readable format
+- Notebook script takes the raw `.mat` ouput from bpod, processes this data and converts the values into a useful python readable format

-- #### output
+#### output
 - processed behavioural data files which are stored in the organised data directory

--
+---

 ## 5. Spectral alignment / histology (Probe location)
 -  The aim of this step is the know where in the brain each kilsorted unit was located.
 -  This can be done based on spectral analysis of the ephys data (what the signal looked like) or by looking at the probe trace in the brain (or both together)

 - PROBE SPECTRAL ANALYSIS: running the script provided should perform this analysis ** note: you may need multiple recordings across the entire length of the probe for this analysis to be useful.

+- HISTOLOGY

-## 6. [To Be Detailed]
+## 6. Data Alignment

 ---